Skip to content

 run()

-Monitor process and invoke callback on exit.
+Monitor process, read metadata asynchronously, and invoke callback on exit.

 Source code in drunc/processes/ssh_process_lifetime_manager_shell.py